alanng10/Secane/Docue/Para/a.md

-# Paradise
+# Para

-Paradise is all cive with Secane.
+Para is all cive with Secane.